The proposal must be for a new project or process

 - We will favor/prioritize proposals with project budget sizes that are of appropriate scale to this $500 - $15,000 grant opportunity.

 Community Innovation Grant Eligibility

-- To be selected for funding, organizations must be a legally incorporated entity with 501(c)(3) status.
+- Organizations must be a legally incorporated entity with 501(c)(3) status.
 Organizations with a fiscal agent are also eligible to apply.

 - Organizations must carry out their work in Minnesota.

-- If your organization has received a grant from Headwaters Foundation in the past, you must fulfill all reporting requirements in order to be eligible for additional funds.
+- If your organization has received a grant from Headwaters in the past, you must not have any outstanding overdue final reports.

-- If you have received a Headwaters’ Community Innovation Grant in the last 12 months, your project must be complete and your final report submitted in order to apply again.
+- If you have received a Headwaters’ Community Innovation Grant in the last 12 months, your project must be complete and your final report submitted.

-- Headwaters Foundation encourages emerging organizations to apply for funding.
+- Headwaters encourages emerging organizations to apply for funding.

 - Most recent Organization Budget